N.J. Admin. Code § 13:35-6.3

 (iv) Patient Privacy--Examination conditions should ensure that patients are not embarrassed.
 To that end, licensees should provide privacy while a patient is removing or replacing undergarments and should provide examination gowns or draping cloths which limit exposure of the patient to the field of clinical interest.

-(v) Chaperon--Pursuant to 13:35-6.23, a licensee shall provide notice to a patient, or any other person who is to be examined, of the right to have a chaperon present during breast and pelvic examinations of females and during genitalia and rectal examinations of both males and females.
+(v) Chaperon--Pursuant to N.J.A.C.
+13:35-6.23, a licensee shall provide notice to a patient, or any other person who is to be examined, of the right to have a chaperon present during breast and pelvic examinations of females and during genitalia and rectal examinations of both males and females.
 In all other instances, consistent with promoting patient privacy, licensees should inform patients of the option of having a chaperon present during examination and should provide a chaperon when requested by a patient.

 (vi) Avoidance of Discussion of Personal Matters--While it is appropriate for a licensee to discuss for example his or her training and qualifications with patients, in furtherance of the maintenance of appropriate boundaries, licensees should avoid any discussion of their own intimate personal problems or disclosure of details of their sexual lives.